Sergey0703/aidocsbackend/MIGRATION_HYBRID_CHUNKING.md

 Migration is considered successful when:

 - ✅ All tests pass without errors
-- ✅ Chunk count is within expected range (±20% of original)
+- ✅ Chunk count within expected range (±20% of original)
 - ✅ Search quality is maintained or improved
-- ✅ No errors in `streamlit-rag` retrieval
+- ✅ No errors in `client_rag` retrieval
 - ✅ All chunks have `registry_id` and `file_name` metadata
 - ✅ Database integrity checks pass
 - ✅ Performance is acceptable (< 2x slower than SentenceSplitter)